 As summer continues, tourists flock to the beaches of Miami and Fort Lauderdale from all over the world.
-South Florida provides visitors with great weather, a good-time atmosphere, and beautiful scenery.
+Miami-Dade County provides visitors with great weather, a good-time atmosphere, and beautiful scenery.

-However, while tourism is one of South Florida's most lucrative industries, arresting and prosecuting tourists also generates a lot of revenue in court costs and fines.
+However, while tourism is one of Miami-Dade County's most lucrative industries, arresting and prosecuting tourists also generates a lot of revenue in court costs and fines.

 Click here to learn more about what to do if arrested while on vacation.

 One of the most common "tourist crimes" is disorderly intoxication.
 Under Florida Statute Section 856.011:

 (1) No person in the state shall be intoxicated and endanger the safety of another person or property, and no person in the state shall be intoxicated or drink any alcoholic beverage in a public place or in or upon any public conveyance and cause a public disturbance.